Philosophy and Aim

 We want to expose our Spanish friends to real English not to a watered down, standard version of the language.
 Most English teachers do the latter and, in the end, they do their students a disservice.
 We will not do this to them.
 We will expose them to the language just as they may hear it on the streets of London, Glasgow, Dublin, New York, Toronto, Melbourne, Cape Town, or for that matter, Coffeyville, Kansas.

 The key words are "quantitative" and "qualitative".
-VaughanTown will be a "quantitative" approach.
-The experience will be quantitative in the sense that we will throw the English language straight into their face. we will shove it down their throat.
+VaughanTown and FiftyFifty will be a "quantitative" approach.
+The experience will be quantitative in the sense that we will throw the English language straight into their face.
+We will shove it down their throat.
 They may gag a little, but they will have no choice but to perk up, wise up, and learn to meet the flow head on and digest it.

 Conventional language training is like learning to swim in the shallow end of the pool.
 The instructor holds you underneath so that you are level with the pool surface and you perform the new strokes being taught.
 If you flounder you don't get any water up your nose.
-At VaughanTown, we want them coughing up half the pool.
+At VaughanTown and FiftyFifty, we want them coughing up half the pool.
 Why?
 Because that's what often happens to them in real-life language situations.

 In an English class, if a student makes a mistake, the teacher corrects him and that's that.
 It's like a flight simulator.
 If you crash, you don't die.
 However, when the Chairman of the Spanish Fertilizer Association attends the bi-annual meeting in Zurich of the Pan-European Association, where he and 12 other European Chairmen must hammer out a series of grievances to hand up to the pertinent E.U.
 Commission in Brussels, if he doesn't follow the cross-currents of the discussion, he's dead.